 Biodegradable Semi-Flexible 3D Printer Filament

-Coming in April 2018 - Available for Pre-Order Now
+Coming in Spring 2018 - Available for Pre-Order Now

 "YOGA•Flex works phenomenally well in our Taz 4 and 5, and it's a lot more permissive than the TPU we've been using."